Your’e not the expert in cosmetic surgery

 A youngish woman has a tummy tuck, and a few weeks later, after not wearing her binder, gets swollen; a small 1-inch wound opens in her lower abdomen.
 Common enough.
 She is instructed to clean and pack it, and given an appointment to come to have it re-sutured in five days.
 She didn’t like that plan.
 She made up a story about being on vacation, went to a wound clinic where she was fitted with a “Woundvac” (the only thing a wound clinic can do— a Woundvac is a suction apparatus you have to walk around with 24 hours a day for 3 weeks) before the wound closed.
 She still has not been back to see the cosmetic plastic surgeon, despite the fact that plastic surgeons are THE WOUND SPECIALISTS!!!!

 A middle-aged woman has a tummy tuck but is slow to get up and around, getting swollen in the belly area.
 Common enough.
 She is seen at a clinic and reassured that everything with the abdominoplasty is going fine and that healing is progressing normally.
-She didn’t want to hear that so she spent the following evening in an emergency room to be seen by a doctor who has no idea what an abdominoplasty is, just to be told that everything is fine!
+She didn’t want to hear that so she spent the following evening in an emergency room to be seen by a doctor who has no idea what an abdominoplasty is, just to have them call me to be told that everything is fine!

 Another lady is recovering after a tummy tuck she had two weeks ago.
 She is doing fine but decides to go to the emergency room to get checked out—instead of coming to her appointment with her cosmetic plastic surgeon!